risingwavelabs/awesome-stream-processing/00-get-started/00-install-rw-kafka-pg.md

 After configuring a password for the user, recover the authentication method to the original value.
 Now you should be able to run the aforementioned `psql` command again with the configured password.

-### Configure the environment
+### Configure PostgreSQL CDC

-Before RisingWave ingests data from PostgreSQL, we need to change the `wal_level` parameter to be `logical`.
+To allow stream processing systems like RisingWave to ingest data from PostgreSQL CDC (Change Data Capture), we need to change the `wal_level` parameter to be `logical`.

 To check the `wal_level`, use the following statement.